serdars/aperio-v0/doc/design.md

   * Conversation page should be able to reply in the same page.
     * Message editing
   * deleting final message deletes the conversation
+  * List conversations in the user profile page.
+  * Users shouldn't see private group related things.

 # FUTURE